delsinm/factobot/README.md

 Factobot combines AI for conversational help with Block Kit modals for structured data collection, per-command access control, webhook integration for workflow automation, and bidirectional callback support so users are notified when a triggered workflow completes.
 Factobot is entirely data-driven — adding a new command, changing who can run it, or pointing it at a different webhook requires only editing `commands.yaml` or `settings.yaml`.
 No Python code changes are needed.

+**NOTE:** Backend is in YAML for development purposes only.
+Future versions will require a database backend. **This code is in active development and is not production-ready.**

 ---

 ## Features